beerendlauwers/reddit-convert-json/README.md

 * Copy the JSON files into the `input` folder.
 * Execute `./convert.sh` on the command line.
 * The YAML files are now in the `output` folder.

+## Windows

+Coming soon!

+# Parameters

+You can also provide an absolute path to the `haskell-mustache` executable if it's elsewhere:

+    ./convert.sh /home/beerend/.local/bin/haskell-mustache